Joseph7e/Assess-NCBI-sequence-availability/README.md

 # Assess-NCBI-sequence-availability
-This repository contains scripts and bioinformatics workflows for various use cases of the NCBI taxonomy database and the collection of various sequence databases.
+This repository contains scripts and bioinformatics workflows for various use cases of the NCBI taxonomy database and for the collection of various sequence database statistics.

 ### Required input files